Health and Wellbeing

 A Safe, Warm, Well-come

-This winter, despite the support given by Government, many people in Mid and East Antrim will have to make tough decisions about when they can afford to heat their home.
+This winter, many people in Mid and East Antrim may have to make tough decisions about when they can afford to heat their home.

 Within our Borough, we have strong and proud communities, with a tradition of helping each other as well as supporting themselves.